At Canada's former busiest supervised consumption site, anxiety over what comes next

 Advocates say they worry new ID requirements could lead to further death in the community

-Just a little more than a year ago, funding was cut off and the doors were closed at the charitable organization known as ARCHES, Lethbridge's only supervised consumption site — and advocates say swelling need in the community, paired with looming provincial changes, is leading to crisis.
+Just a little more than a year ago, funding was cut off and the doors were closed at the charitable organization known as ARCHES, the only supervised consumption site in Lethbridge, Alta. — and advocates say swelling need in the community, paired with looming provincial changes, is leading to crisis.

 Since the closure of ARCHES, a motor home-based consumption site has been parked on the side of the road next to Lethbridge's shelter, situated off a side street located just north of the Crowsnest Highway.